Acidbytes/lazarus-lib/README.md

 sanitize.pas = Function for "sanitize" strings before store it in a table in database, this function erase some chars sequences that may cause problems in SQL, avoid users inject escape sequences in a string.

+AutoFitDbGridCol.pas = Turn the column in the grid passed as argument in a autofit column that self adjust it's size on Form resize.